How to Find Your "P-Spot"

 How Can I Incorporate My P-Spot into Sex?

-If you’re ready to try things with a plus one, you can follow the same general principle of “slow and steady” for prostate play with a friend:
+If you’re ready to try things with a plus one, the key is to take it slow and steady.
+Here’s how:

-• For starters, try letting your partner touch your anus from the outside, preferably using as little pressure as possible.
+• Start on the outside.
+For starters, try letting your partner touch your anus from the outside, preferably using as little pressure as possible.

-• If that feels good, ask them to insert their finger just a tiny little bit, then escalate based on how you feel together.
+• Insert a finger.
+If that feels good, ask them to gently and slowly insert their lubed finger, going deeper based on how it feels.

-• Alternatively, you might want to try experimenting on your own while you masturbate, then share your discoveries with your partner later.
+• Consider exploring first.
+You might want to try experimenting on your own while you masturbate, then share your discoveries with your partner later.

-• Experiment until you find the best angle, the optimal amount of pressure and the perfect rhythm for prostate stimulation.
-Maybe it’s just as you’re getting turned on, or maybe you’d rather save it for a moment before you’re about to reach orgasm and ejaculate.
+• DO experiment.
+Experiment until you find the best angle, the optimal amount of pressure, and the perfect rhythm for P-spot stimulation.

-• If you find that P-spot sex is your new favorite thing, you may want to invest in some sex toys for the bedroom such as anal beads, anal vibrators, butt plugs or strap-ons.
+• DO invest in sex toys.
+If you find that P-spot sex is your new favourite thing, consider investing in some sex toys for the bedroom, like anal beads, anal vibrators, butt plugs, strap-ons, or prostate massagers.

-• Just remember that not everything is appropriate for anal penetration.
-Some objects, particularly anything that’s thin or small, can potentially get lost inside your anus, requiring an uncomfortable and embarrassing trip to the emergency room for removal.
+• DON’T insert unsafe objects.
+Remember that not everything is appropriate for anal penetration.
+Some objects, particularly anything that’s thin or small, can potentially get lost inside your anus, requiring an uncomfortable trip to the emergency room for removal.

 To keep yourself safe, stick to toys that are designed specifically for anal play, preferably with a wide base that will prevent them from moving too far up your rectum.